 Kotlin Generate Random Number with examples

-There are multiple ways to generate random numbers in Kotlin
+There are multiple approaches to generating random numbers in Kotlin:

 Syntax